RouEmpire/the-creative-media-note/pages/BASH - soon_class.md

 	  pwd
 	  ```
 - This will tells the Shell which [[runtime]] or [[intepreter]]  to execute this BASH Scrip
+  ---
+- we can create a files we `.sh` extension
 - # Class 2
 - This is the syntax to declare the variable, use `var` for Variable name and `val` for its Value.
 To Access its Value, insert `$` at the begin of the variable name, such as `$var` _Do this after declaretions_
 - ```sh